 Not quite 300 years old, Caravan Tours started as a family-owned Tour Company back in 1952.
-We are now a second-generation family-operated Tour Company offering all-inclusive, fully guided tours throughout the United States plus Canada, Panama, Guatemala, and Costa Rica.
+We are now a second-generation family-operated Tour Company offering fully guided tours throughout the United States plus Canada, Panama, Guatemala, and Costa Rica.

 Let us take you back 300 years with a visit to the Fortress of Louisbourg National Historic Site Nova Scotia where the real becomes surreal.
 As the smoke from cannon fire clears, it will be evident that this won’t be your average holiday experience.

 - Read our Caravan Nova Scotia Tour Reviews page

 You can trust our years of experience with tours of superb quality and excellent value.
 Caravan has enjoyed the same family management and ownership since 1952.

 In 1965, Roger Mudd hosted a two-hour CBS TV special on Caravan Tours.
 This TV production took about one month to make and was so successful it inspired the 1968 romantic comedy movie “If it’s Tuesday this must be Belgium.”
 In the early 50’s the Mayor of Dublin presented Caravan with the Key to Dublin for bringing the first American tour to the city after WWII.
 Since then, Caravan has been recognized as a pioneer in travel.
 You can trust in our stability, experience and dedication to quality.

 Stay at park lodges, scenic resorts, and excellent hotels in great locations.
 See hotel descriptions on each tour page.

 In Costa Rica, Panama, and Guatemala, Caravan includes all meals.
 For USA and Canada tours, included meals are listed on each itinerary page.
 In Latin America, bottled water is provided free on the motorcoach and purified water is provided at the meals.

 Enjoy complete sightseeing with more visits, extra features, and local guides.